 Kathy Randolph began her personal yoga practice in 1969 and started her study of Integral Yoga with her teacher Lisa Dalberg in 1990.
-After reading “Yoga for the Special Child” and with Lisa’s encouragement, Kathy began her training with Sonia Sumar in her first Basic Certification Program in 1999.
-In 1999 Kathy also co-founded The Yoga Center in Reno, Nevada, created to facilitate Yoga for the Special Child.
+After reading “Yoga for All Abilities” and with Lisa’s encouragement, Kathy began her training with Sonia Sumar in her first Basic Certification Program in 1999.
+In 1999 Kathy also co-founded The Yoga Center in Reno, Nevada, created to facilitate Yoga for All Abilities.
 She completed all advanced courses and was certified as a Hatha Yoga Teacher in 2004.
-Kathy continues her training with Sonia in further 95H Certification Program, CPD and Hatha Teacher Training Yoga for the Special Child courses.
+Kathy continues her training with Sonia in further 95H Certification Program, CPD and Hatha Teacher Training Yoga for All Abilities courses.

 In 2015 Sonia Sumar gave her approval and blessing to the new “Yoga for Scleroderma Online” project, which will make all of “Yoga for Scleroderma” and “Assisted Yoga for Scleroderma” available online for free, reaching those the farthest away and with the fewest resources.

-In 2015 Sonia Sumar asked Kathy to teach a Yoga for the Special Child Continuing Education Program for Arthritis and Scleroderma.
-This training, open to those who have completed the Yoga for the Special Child 95Hour Part 1 Program, or a 200Hour yoga teacher with one year of experience teaching a population with special needs, or a health background (PT, OT, RT, SLP, Nurse, Special Ed teacher) with one year of consistent personal yoga practice.
+In 2015 Sonia Sumar asked Kathy to teach a Yoga for All Abilities Continuing Education Program for Arthritis and Scleroderma.
+This training, open to those who have completed the Yoga for All Abilities 95Hour Part 1 Program, or a 200Hour yoga teacher with one year of experience teaching a population with additional needs, or a health background (PT, OT, RT, SLP, Nurse, Special Ed teacher) with one year of consistent personal yoga practice.
 This will expand the Yoga for Scleroderma program by providing more practitioners who can serve the Scleroderma community in person.